keras-team/keras-hub/ROADMAP.md

 Currently projects in this area include:

-- Utilties for generating sequences of text using greedy or beam search.
+- Utilities for generating sequences of text using greedy or beam search.
 - Metrics for evaluating the quality of generated sequences, such a ROUGE and BLEU.
 - Data augmentation preprocessing layers for domains with limited data.
 These